Shea Ili: New Zealand Breakers (2014–2019)

-Heading into the 2015–16 NBL season, the Breakers were without star guard Corey Webster, who was in the United States chasing an NBA contract.
-As a result, Ili, a designated development player, stepped into the backcourt rotation where hopes were high the 22-year-old could transform his aggression and athleticism into something effective at NBL level.
+Ili re-joined the Breakers as a development player for the 2015–16 NBL season.
+He stepped into the backcourt rotation during the pre-season.
 Ili was given minutes on a regular basis for the Breakers towards the end of the season, including during the playoffs.
 In 20 games for the Breakers in 2015–16, he averaged 1.7 points and 1.3 rebounds per game.